 nucleotide sequences of genes coding for proteins;

-RNAs: rRNA, tRNA, mRNA, miscRNA, ncRNA, tmRNA;
+nucleotide sequences of RNA genes: rRNA, tRNA, mRNA, miscRNA, ncRNA, tmRNA;

-amino acid sequences of protein-coding genes
+amino acid sequences of protein-coding genes.

 RNA and gene sequences were extracted from genome sequences according to their annotated positions.
 Each sequence was validated in terms of its annotation using Blastn algorithm in case of RNA and gene as well as Blastp algorithm in case of protein sequence.
 Duplicates and partial records were removed.
 Each collected sequence has been assigned a unique PhyloPlast identifier.